NavtezSingh/captain-haaland/README.md

 ---

-# 🏆 FPL Optimizer / HaulBot
+# 🏆 CaptainHaaland

 > **Maximize your Fantasy Premier League points every Gameweek with data-driven optimization.**

-HaulBot (or FPL Optimizer) is a Python-based tool that **selects the optimal 15-man FPL squad** using **fixture-adjusted projected points** and Linear Programming.
+CaptainHaaland (or FPL Optimizer) is a Python-based tool that **selects the optimal 15-man FPL squad** using **fixture-adjusted projected points** and Linear Programming.
 It considers **budget, positions, club limits, and upcoming fixtures** to create a squad built for maximum points.

 ---